tigerfarm/arduino/Altair101/README.md

 My goal is to build a computer that has an [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/), similar LEDs and toggles to an Altair 8800, and have the base Altair 8800 functionality.
 This will give the computer an Altair 8800 look and feel from the user's point of view.
+Then, I will add modern components: real time clock, MP3 player, SD drive for saving and loading programs, and yes, connect it to the internet.

 #### Altair 8800 Front Panel